syncfusion-content/flutter-docs/Flutter/chart/getting-started.md

 This section explains the steps required to populate the chart with data, title, data labels, legend, and tooltips.
 This section covers only the minimal features needed to know to get started with the chart.

-To get start quickly with our Flutter chart widget, you can check on this video:
+To get start quickly with our Flutter chart widget, you can check on this [`video`](https://youtu.be/t3Dczqj8-10).

-`youtube:t3Dczqj8-10`

 ## Add Flutter Charts to an application